 - 1 tbsp fresh parsley, finely chopped

 - 1/2–1 tsp salt

 - 1 flax egg

-- Add all the meatball ingredients in a food processor and blend until well combined.
-If you don’t have a food processor, add them to a large mixing bowl and mash with a potato masher, a fork or use an immersion blender.
+- Add all the meatball ingredients to a food processor and blend until well combined.
+If you don’t have a food processor, add them to a large mixing bowl and mash with a potato masher, a fork, or use an immersion blender.